Saniya1016/boston-aqi-prediction/README.md

 ### Clear Goals

-* Successfully predict the daily pollen count for various types (e.g., tree, grass, weed) and the overall Air Quality Index (AQI).
+* Predict the daily pollen count (tree, grass, weed) and AQI with a mean absolute error (MAE) of less than 10% of the observed range, or achieve an R² score of at least 0.75 on the test set.
-* Demonstrate a quantifiable relationship between specific weather variables and allergen/air quality levels.
+* Demonstrate a statistically significant relationship (p < 0.05) between specific weather variables and allergen/air quality levels.
-* Create data visualizations that show global trends, seasonal cycles, and the intensity of allergens over time.
+* Develop visualizations that highlight trends, seasonal cycles, and allergen intensity for public health stakeholders.
 </br></br>

 ---